szaumoor/ZSTweaks/ZSTweaks/readme.md

 - ZS_ItemPack
 - ZS_ShadowdancerOverhaul

+## Some mod recommendations

+- I recommend [Xgatt's Casting Level fix](https://github.com/Xgatt/XGTCumulativeCasterLevels) if you use EEex, since it will make any of the tweaks that I do to casting level work in harmony with other effects that change caster level.
+- EEFixpack.
+It's not completely polished, but it fixes tons of things and eventually will probably be a backbone for every game setup
+- IWDification, especially the IWD spell packs for BG, so my tweaks can take full advantage.
+They also make druids and paladins significantly more interesting and capable as spellcasters

 ## Notes for users and modders

 **For users:** I advise making this mod the first tweak mod in your mod tweaks, since it is quite likely that older tweak packs such as Tweaks Anthology will have a better time anticipating and reacting to changes.
 An exception to this are components that **EXPLICITLY** say that they must be installed in a certain order.
 Finally, I'm not perfect, so if you find a component that probably makes more sense to install in a different order, you might be right.
 If you find that's the case, do let me know.